mattupstate/jameson/README.md

     var objectMapper:IObjectMapper = new ObjectMapper(new AdobeCoreLibJsonConverter());

-You're now ready to start mapping and reading objects...so long as what your using keeps the metadata tags.
+You're now ready to start mapping and reading objects...so long as what your compiling with keeps the metadata tags.

 ### Flex SDK